HISTORY:

-A HISTORY OF CONNECTICUT TEXTILES AND TEXTILE MILL TOWNS
+BEING A COLLECTION OF ARTICLES, PRIMARY SOURCES, MAPS, VIRTUAL EXHIBITS, AND OTHER MATERIALS RELATING TO THE HISTORY OF CONNECTICUT TEXTILES AND TEXTILE MILL TOWNS

-This section of the website contains dozens of articles and other materials for researchers and readers who want to go beyond the Mill Museum’s exhibits and programs for more in-depth learning about the history of textiles, textile production, and textile mill communities in Connecticut, from the colonial era to the present.
+This section of the website contains dozens of articles, primary sources, and other materials for researchers and readers who want to go beyond the Mill Museum’s in-person exhibits and programs for more in-depth learning about the history of textiles, textile production, and textile mill communities in Connecticut, from the colonial era to the present.
 Scroll down for a Table of Contents with hyperlinks.
 Our History section is constantly growing, so please come back frequently and see what is new!

 In the mid-1980s, life in Willimantic, one of Connecticut’s many 19th-century mill communities, changed forever.
 The American Thread Company, the community’s signature industry, closed its last New England plant and consolidated operations in North Carolina.
 The closing was part of a larger trend: for decades, since the late 1800s, New England’s once ubiquitous textile mills — whose whirring spindles and thumping looms had for 150 years symbolized America’s Industrial Revolution — had been shutting down.
 Today, only one Connecticut textile mill — the American Woolen Company in Stafford Springs — remains of what were once dozens.

 Yet, at the same time, something new was being born.
-Two of the eleven buildings of the old Willimantic Mills complex — the former company store and a 19th-century warehouse — became the Windham Textile and History Museum, also known as the Mill Museum.
+The next year, a group of local residents led by Laura Knott Twine, a fiber artist and weaver, met around Twine’s kitchen table and planned the Windham Textile and History Museum, later nicknamed the Mill Museum.
+Two of the eleven buildings of the old Willimantic Mills complex — the former company store and a 19th-century warehouse — were converted into the Museum, which opened to the public in 1989.

 Second, the Museum was intended to become the cornerstone of a vibrant new Windham and Willimantic — a postindustrial community centered on arts, education, and culture.
 The hope was that, like a phoenix, a new Willimantic would rise from the ashes of the old.